 Paul Stratton’s formal education includes BYU (BS Physics,1970), Stanford (materials science studies, 1972), Harvard (MBA, 1974), and Capella (PhD Psychology, 2005).
 Paul worked in technology, engineering, and business for more than three decades preceding his psychology licensure in 2007.
 He retired (2017) from private practice psychology and from appointment as adjunct instructor in psychiatry at the University of Utah.
 Paul enjoys outdoor sports including trail running, culturally diverse travel, and other personal growth activities.

-Thando Lillian Naluyima is currently a Pre-Health Sciences/Nursing student at Salt Lake Community College in Utah, as well as an assistant advisor in International Student’s Office at the College.
+Thando Lillian Naluyima is currently the Womxn Ambassador at the Gender and Sexuality Center at Salt Lake Community College.
+She has worked as an Admissions Specialist with the International Students Office as well as a Specialist with the Dean’s Office of Arts and Communication at Salt Lake Community College.
+She is currently a Pre-Health Sciences/Nursing student at Salt Lake Community College in Utah.
 She will graduate in 2021 with her B.S. in nursing and then plans to continue to work towards becoming a Nurse Practitioner.

-Kim K. is a law student at the University of Utah interested in social justice and human rights.
+Kim Koeven is a law student at the University of Utah interested in social justice and human rights.
 She served in the Peace Corp in Uganda and elsewhere in Africa.
-She taught before entering law school.
+Prior to law school, she taught 8th grade integrated science.
+She served as an education volunteer in Peace Corps Uganda and taught chemistry, biology, and computers from 2012-2014.
+Additionally, she worked with Uganda Environmental Education Foundation assisting with grant writing.

 Rodger A. Lee is a local entrepreneur with a passion and deep interest in humanitarian endeavors.
 In addition to serving on the board of IHA, Rodger is also Vice President and Board Member of the Lee Family Foundation, which also carries out humanitarian work in Uganda.
 He attended the University of Utah and Westminster College, has a prior executive background at various consumer product firms, including Bell Helmets/Bell Sports and currently owns and operates a boutique executive search firm, LinkPointe Advisors, LLC.